projectriff/riff/docs/riff_credential_apply.md

 ### Options

 ```
-      --default-image-prefix registry   use this registry as the default for built images, implies --set-default-image-prefix
+      --default-image-prefix repository   default repository prefix for built images, implies --set-default-image-prefix
       --docker-hub username               Docker Hub username, the password must be provided via stdin
       --gcr file                          path to Google Container Registry service account token file
   -h, --help                              help for apply
   -n, --namespace name                    kubernetes namespace (defaulted from kube config)
       --registry url                      registry url
       --registry-user username            username for a registry, the password must be provided via stdin
       --set-default-image-prefix          use this registry as the default for built images
 ```

 ### Options inherited from parent commands